 Here’s what I want you to know: You’re not broken.
 You’re not ungrateful.
 You’re not failing at life.

-In my own journey, and now in the journeys I guide others through, I’ve discovered that healing this kind of soul-level disconnection requires both science and soul.
-That’s why I created the 4 Keys to Inner Peace—a framework that helps people move from feeling lost and scattered to clear, confident, and authentically alive.
+In my own journey, and now in the journeys I guide others through, I’ve discovered that integrating this kind of soul-level disconnection requires both science and soul.
+It requires learning how to regulate your nervous system, treat yourself with compassion, rediscover who you are beneath conditioning, and express that truth in your life.

 You don’t have to choose between loving others and honoring yourself.
 You can be a devoted wife, mother, daughter, and friend while also being fully, authentically you.
 In fact, when you come home to yourself, you have so much more to give from a place of genuine joy rather than obligation.